February 2026 Newsletter

 AHTA Membership Meeting Notification

-AHTA has been working on changes for the membership categories.
-Those changes were approved by the Board of Directors in the December 2025 board meeting.
+AHTA has been working on changes in the membership categories that were approved by the Board of Directors.

-Membership categories are part of the AHTA Bylaws, so we are calling a special membership meeting on Monday March 2nd, 2026, at 4:00 pm Pacific, 7:00 pm Eastern.
+As membership categories are part of the AHTA Bylaws, we will be calling a special membership meeting to be held on Monday March 2nd, 2026, at 4:00 pm Pacific, 7:00 pm Eastern.

 During this meeting, we will: